isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

    :align: center

 This plot shows the correlations found using the Legacy SQL solution (y-axis) compared to the correlations found using the Standard SQL solution (x-axis).
+Note that an exact match between the two methods was not expected because the implementation is not identical.
+The "legacy" solution bins the copy-number segment values into uniform length genomic segments, while the "standard" solution takes a simpler approah.

 ------------------